How does the Password Protected Categories plugin work?

 Clicking the Buy button above will take you to the purchase options.
 You can choose either a Lifetime or Annual software license.

-Password Protected Categories is fully tested with the latest version of WordPress.
+Password Protected Categories is fully tested with the latest versions of WordPress and WooCommerce.
 We always recommend running the most up-to-date version, but we also support older installations: